The Importance of Statistics

 Applying statistics in the real world extends to every aspect of government in countries around the world.
 The United Nations Statistics Division describes the role of official statistics as an “indispensable element in the information system of a democratic society.”

 For instance, politicians and campaign managers use statistics to target specific voter demographics, gauge rates of constituent approval, and predict elections.
 Additionally, law enforcement agencies track data about fraud and crime that is then used to evaluate the effectiveness of strategies and tactics.
-Government statistics also affect daily life in many less obvious ways:
+Government statistics also affect daily life in many less obvious ways, such as in economic numbers, Federal science research, and the collection and analysis of educational data.

 The US Census